 In addition to the University’s standard entry requirements, you should have:

-- English Language GCSE at grade C (grade 4 from 2017) or above
+- English Language GCSE at grade C/grade 4 or above

 We encourage applications from international/EU students with equivalent qualifications.
 We also accept mature students with diverse backgrounds and experiences.

 Suitable applicants living in the UK will be invited to a portfolio interview.
 Applicants living outside the UK will be required to submit a portfolio of work via email.

 If you do not have traditional qualifications or cannot meet the entry requirements for this undergraduate degree, you may still be able to gain entry by completing the Art and Design Extended Degree (with Foundation Year).

 All applicants must be able to demonstrate proficiency in the English language.
 Applicants who require a Tier 4 student visa may need to provide a Secure English Language Test (SELT) such as Academic IELTS.
 For more information about English qualifications please see our English language requirements.

 Portfolios and interviews

 Your portfolio should be selective but have enough work to show the range of your interests and talents.
 We are interested in seeing how you develop a project from beginning to end, not only finished work.